ModeShape/quickstart/modeshape-clustering/README.md

 1. Parent Absolute Path - an absolute node path
 2. New Node Name - a simple string which represents the name of new node that can be added
-3. Search for Nodes Like - a simple string which represents the name pattern of nodes that will be searched
+3. Search for Nodes Names Like - a simple string which represents the name pattern of nodes that will be searched

 based on which one of the following actions can be performed